 A world in which the needs of people affected by humanitarian crises are addressed more effectively and quickly, and they are respected and valued as agents of their own response and recovery.

 The CDAC Network brings together diverse local, regional and global actors to catalyse communities’ ability to connect, access information and have a voice in humanitarian emergencies.

 Providing timely, accurate, and reliable information to people preparing for, or affected by, disasters.
 This gives people news they can use – necessary information to look after themselves, their families, and their communities to help them mitigate risk and shape their own responses.
 This area of work supports ongoing adaptation of messaging and communication needs as the crisis unfolds and changes and strengthening capacity of humanitarians to focus on communication and community engagement in actions and approaches of technical working groups on the ground.

-Using the creativity of non-traditional partners that have different operating cultures to bring about effective change on the ground.
-We do this by bringing actors together that would not traditionally collaborate, to collectively catalyse the ability of communities to connect, access information, and be actively engaged in their own disaster preparedness, response and recovery efforts.
+Using the creativity of non-traditional partners with different operating cultures to bring about effective change on the ground.
+We do this by bringing actors together that perhaps have not collaborated before, to collectively catalyse the ability of communities to connect, access information, and be actively involved in managing their lives in disaster situations or high-risk environments.

-Supporting and promoting cross-sector collaboration to enable effective mainstreaming of information and communication efforts across the response.
-This includes innovative collaborations across diverse entities and linking with cluster and inter-cluster coordination mechanisms, taking advantage of our unique convening potential that cuts across UN, NGO and private sector divides.
+Supporting and promoting collaboration across sectors to bring information and communication to the forefront of humanitarian response.
+This includes supporting innovative working models among new partners and diverse entities, and linking with cluster and inter-cluster coordination mechanisms.
+CDAC uses its unique convening power to cut across UN, NGO and private sector divides.